Created by a Fire Battalion Chief with 33 years of fire service experience.

 Read that page before your test date.

 Stockton Fire Department is one of the most operationally active and competitive oral boards in Central California.
-The oral board is where the list gets made — and preparation is what puts you at the top of it.

 The SFD oral board rewards candidates who understand how panels think — not candidates who memorize answers.
-Preparation means understanding the scoring criteria, practicing structured responses, and knowing exactly what Stockton Fire Department panels are evaluating before you walk in that room.
+Preparation means understanding the scoring criteria, practicing structured responses, and knowing exactly what Fire Department panels are evaluating before you walk in that room.

 Created by a Fire Battalion Chief with 33 years of fire service experience.